pkgw/slurm-rs/README.md

 The API coverage is far from complete, but the basic framework is in place.

+## Building

+See the README for the `slurm-sys` subdirectory for some notes on how to build against your Slurm library correctly.
+You must have a functional `rustfmt` installed.

 ## Compatibility

 At the moment, this crate will work if compiled against Slurm 17.11.
 It